 If the complaint is not resolved directly with the fee earner then the procedure is as follows:

-If the fee earner is Asimina Koutiva then Sarah Edwards will be the person to contact.
-If the complaint is still not resolved then Sarah will refer the complaint to Georgia.
+If the fee earner is Semina Koutiva then Georgia Koutiva will be the person to contact.
+If the fee earner is Georgia then the person to contact is Semina.

 All complaints must be dealt with promptly and no later than 28 days of receipt of the complaint.
 If this is not possible then the client must be notified and also provided with the reasons why.